See the results of our 2022 Personal Finance Study!

-Generally, an installment loan is a personal loan that a borrower pays off in installments over a longer period of time.
-Ideally, installment loans are amortized, which means that each payment covers a portion of the interest and other finance charges as well as the principal, so the entire loan can be paid off in a predetermined amount of time.
+Generally, an installment loan is a personal loan that a borrower pays off in installments over a relatively long period of time.
+Ideally, installment loans are amortized, which means that each payment covers a portion of the interest and other finance charges as well as the principal, so even if you're only making the required payments, the entire loan will be paid off in a predetermined amount of time.

-There are personal installment loans for general purposes as well as more specific installment loans, such as mortgages, auto loans, and student loans.
+There are personal installment loans for general purposes as well as more specific types of installment loans, such as mortgages, auto loans, and student loans.
 Each of these loan types comes with its own form of finance charges.
-Mortgages, for example, tend to have origination fees, discount points, insurance requirements, and more.
-In fact, mortgages are one of the more complex types of loans, deserving of an entire article [link to mortgage article once published] of their own.
+Mortgages, for example, tend to have origination fees, discount points, insurance requirements (to protect the lender if they believe there is a risk of default), and more.
+In fact, mortgages are one of the more complex types of loans, deserving of an entire article of their own.

 To finance or not to finance

 While it often isn’t possible to avoid finance charges entirely, your personal finances could be improved if you find ways to minimize them.
 You can’t always avoid borrowing money, but you can do your best to pay less to do so.